Do you feel something is not right?

 Now let’s shift focus to sexual chemical signals from your brains.
 Progesterone and oestrogen are sex hormones, but your brain interprets them in a different way.
 For instance, your brain’s receptors interpret the chemical language of oestrogen.
 This is the reason there are many changes in your memory and emotions when oestrogen plummets, especially during menopause.
 Hormone Testing for Women can provide better insights.

 In fact, men in their late 70s make twice the amount of oestrogen women of the same age produce.
 This is because part of the testosterone men produce is converted into oestrogen.
 This is one of the reasons plummeting oestrogen is common among women.
 And Hormone Testing for Women can help you understand your mood changes instead of assuming you are losing your mind.
-This test kit assesses four hormones (FSH, luteinizing, prolactin, and oestradiol hormones).
-This information can be helpful in evaluating your emotional health.

-Get a Comprehensive Health Check
+Get a Comprehensive Check

 Sure, you can take an FSH blood test.
 The results help diagnose some reproductive health issues and menopause.
 But you need more information to understand the symptoms that make you feel somewhat crazy.
 Keep in mind that your brain-signal communication never stops, even when you are not aware of it.
 That means hormone testing can help you to understand yourself better.

 You have no idea which chemical signal plummets or increases at any given moment.
 These chemical signals are invisible and usually work silently.
 Unfortunately, they can become less silent and demand attention due to various factors such as age and lifestyle.
 To understand this change, think of a diabetic patient who spends his life unaware of what a pancreas does.
 He will be shocked to find that he must monitor his insulin at all times.
-Otherwise, he might go to a comma or even die!

 Well, don’t let any symptoms intimidate you.
 A full body checkup can help uncover various issues.
 Some of them may not even be complex, which means you can still get effective treatment.
 But first, you need a comprehensive medical exam to get more information about your body and what could be causing undesired changes in your mood.

-Female Hormones Test – what it can tell you
+What it can tell you

 Your body’s chemical signals work the same way.
 Let’s consider a practical example – stress.
 Chloe Mathis was a woman of numbers and precision, an accountant in a well-respected firm in St Davids.
 In the world of debits and credits, she found her tranquillity and her purpose.
 Yet, behind the walls of this strong exterior, Chloe was fighting a battle of a different kind – chronic stress from family issues.